 Once the post mortem results are available (usually 6 - 10 weeks after the examination), your consultant's secretary will arrange a follow up counselling appointment during which the results will be discussed with you.
-Present at this meeting will be your consultant and the bereavement midwife.

 If you choose not to have a post mortem, with your consent the placenta will be sent to the histology department for histological examination.
 This is part of the investigation process to try and identify a cause of death.
 The placenta is also screened for any infections that may have been present.